Reputation and Impact in Academic Careers: Discussion

 In the process of analyzing the effect of reputation on career growth, it was necessary to also quantify two essential features of our model, namely patterns of cumulative productivity and impact across the career, and patterns of obsolescence in the citation life cycle of individual publications.
-We have identified a robust pattern of growth for two cumulative reputation measures, $N_{i}(t)$ and $C_{i}(t)$, each of which are quantifiable by a single scaling parameter, $\alpha_{i}$ and $\zeta_{i}$, respectively.
+For prolific scientists, we have identified a robust pattern of growth for two cumulative reputation measures, $N_{i}(t)$ and $C_{i}(t)$, each of which are quantifiable by a single scaling parameter, $\alpha_{i}$ and $\zeta_{i}$, respectively.
 These regularities suggest that underlying social processes sustain career growth via reinforcing coevolution of scientific collaboration and publication \cite{GrowthCareers,Borner,TeamAssembly,socialgroupevol}.
-We also note that in our effort to quantify reputation using non-decreasing cumulative measures, we have overlooked the possibility that reputation can significantly decrease, as occurs when a scientist is associated with invalidated and/or fraudulent science.
+We also introduced a citation deflator index to control for the increased supply of citations arising from the exponential 5\% growth (per year) in the total publication output.
+Analyzing the growth of 'deflated' citation trajectories, $C^{D}_{i}(t)$, we observed $\zeta_{i} \gtrsim 2$ values which confirms that the observed career growth is significantly above the baseline inflation rate of science.
+We note that in using non-decreasing cumulative reputation measure $C_{i}(t)$, we have overlooked the possibility that reputation can significantly decrease, as occurs when a scientist is associated with invalidated and/or fraudulent science.
 Indeed, recent evidence indicates that the retraction of a publication can have a negative impact on the potential growth of $C_{i}$ \cite{RetractionCost}.

-We have also identified non-linear relations between citation impact and the obsolescence half-life, quantified by the parameter $\overline \Omega$, which varies significantly from one discipline to the other.
-By further analyzing the portfolio of publication of individual careers, we observed significant variability in the citation life-cycle of publications during a single scientist's career, indicating how difficult it can be to remain at the front of scientific trends.
+As a robustness check we also used the annual citation rate $\Delta C_{i}(t)$ as an additional (non-cumulative) reputation measure, one that is more amenable to controlling for secular growth trends.
+We applied a multivariate fixed effects regression using $\Delta C_{i}(t)$ as the reputation measure (see SI Appendix Section S6), which reconfirms the role of reputation in citation dynamics.